 The chance of either (or both) butterfly species (Lepidochrysops littoralis and Aloeides thyra orientis) occurring at the site is dependent on the presence of larval host plants at the site.
-Due to the potential presence of larval food plants (Selago spp. for L. littoralis) at the site, there is a low chance (rather than very low chance) of L. littoralis occurring at the site.
+Though the larval food plant of L. littoralis (Selago spp.) occurs at the site, there is a very low chance of L. littoralis occurring at the site, as other parameters (limestone outcrops, or an abundance of proteoids) are not met, and there are no populations of this species nearby.
 A. thyra orientis is mostly known from the area around Knysna and Rheenendal, with an isolated record (August 2022) from the mountains north of Friemersheim (about 17km from the site).
 There is also an isolated population around Still Bay to the west (approximately 80 km from the study site).
 L. littoralis is known mostly from the Agulhas Plains to the west, with the closest observations (most recently from November 1989) being from the Robinson Pass (approximately 18 km from the site).
+For both these species, the likelihood of them occurring at the site is very unlikely.